-Weather fronts mark the boundary between two air masses, which often have contrasting properties.
+Weather fronts mark the boundary between two different air masses, which often have contrasting properties.
 For example, one air mass may be cold and dry and the other air mass may be relatively warm and moist.
-These differences produce a reaction in a zone known as a front.
+These differences produce a reaction (often a band of rain) in a zone known as a front.

 What is a weather front?

 A weather front is the boundary between two air masses.
 It can be thought of as the front line in a battle where the warm air represents one side and its 'enemy', the cold air, the other side.

 Across a front there can be large variations in temperature, as warm air comes into contact with cooler air.
 The difference in temperature can indicate the 'strength' of a front, e.g. if very cold air comes into contact with warm tropical air the front can be 'strong' or 'intense'.
 If, however, there is little difference in temperature between the two air masses the front may be 'weak'.

 Weather fronts and the UK weather

 The UK has unique weather due to the fact that we are an island nation with a large ocean to the west of us, a large land mass to the east of us and also our position north of the equator.
 These factors mean that we experience a large number of frontal systems and their associated weather.

 Most of the frontal systems that affect the UK are formed out over the Atlantic Ocean and move in a west to east direction.
 Met Office Surface pressure charts show forecast pressure and weather fronts out to five days ahead for Europe and the North West Atlantic.
 Three of the most common weather fronts displayed on these maps are explained below.

 A cold front is symbolized on a weather map as a line with triangles.
 The triangles can be thought of as icicles.
 Cold fronts are often coloured blue.